NaszvadiG/cim-xa/README.md

 - You need debugging via Chrome Console {PHPChrome]
 - You need a cURL library [PPHPcURL]
 - You need more security choices [PHPSecLib]
+- You need to send HTML email [Zend]
-- You need HTML email [Savant, Zend]
+- You need to format HTML email or other non-browser views [Savant]
 - If you also need a css inliner, see: beaker.mailchimp.com/inline-css

 * ie: Ember loads and instantiates Javascript controllers based upon which CI controller is active and